That's Love (Billy Fury song)

-"That's Love" is a song by English singer Billy Fury with vocal group the Four Jays, released as a single in May 1960.
+"That's Love" is a song by English singer Billy Fury with the vocal group The Four Jays, released as a single in May 1960.
 It peaked at number 19 on the Record Retailer Top 50.

 Release and reception

 "That's Love" was released as the only single from Fury's debut album The Sound of Fury, yet neither single nor album were particularly successful, with both only briefly appearing on their respective charts.
 As with the rest of the album, "That's Love" and its B-side "You Don't Know" were written by Fury, although the latter under the pseudonym Wilber Wilberforce.